Henderson County, Texas Court Records

 Adoption Records

 Adoption proceedings in Texas are confidential.
-Once finalized, adoption case files are sealed and are not available for public inspection.
+Once finalized, adoption case files are sealed and not available for public inspection.
 Access requires a court order.

 Birth and Death Records